 - Selecting the GCPs in the rayCloud and verifying the reprojection on the original images.

-16. If the reconstruction is not good, repeat step 10 to 15.
+16. If the reconstruction is not good, repeat steps 10 to 15.

 The camera model is now saved in the user camera database.
-The next time that a project will be created with the same camera, the camera parameters will be correctly detected.
+The next time that a project is created with the same camera, the camera parameters will be correctly detected.

 For non-RGB cameras, the correct band configuration should be selected from the Bands dropdown list: Menu Project > Image Properties Editor... > Selected Camera Model > Edit Camera Model.